bryance-oyang/websocket_ctube/README.md

 and compile with `-pthread`

 ### C++ API
-The C++ API provides a RAII wrapper class around the C API described below.
+The C++ API provides a wrapper class around the C API described below.

 Create and start the `websocket_ctube` server: